An inclusive community of theological

 • Committed to being a community of scholarship, prayer and pastoral care.

 Yarra Theological Union (YTU) was originally founded in 1971 by the Carmelites, the Franciscans, the Missionaries of the Sacred Heart and the Passionists.
 Over the years other orders joined: the Redemptorists (Australian and New Zealand Provinces), Pallottines, Dominicans, Divine Word Missionaries, the Discalced Carmelites and the Blessed Sacrament Congregation.
 Graced by the generosity of the Franciscan Friars YTU is located at St. Paschal Friary.
+In 1973, YTU was granted formal recognition as an institute of priestly formation by the then Archbishop of Melbourne, James Cardinal Knox, and soon became a member College of the University of Divinity (then MCD)

 Welcome to YTU - Video